-Now it’s time for everyone’s favorite spot to catch a sunset, Libby Hill.
+Now it’s time for everyone’s favorite spot to see the Richmond VA skyline and watch the sun set, Libby Hill.
 My black and white print below has been pretty popular.
 It will look great as a metal print as well.

 I captured it in color as a long exposure shot, then converted to black and white in post-work.

 Here is the same angle in color as a canvas print.
 Which do you prefer?